doomvox/raku-study/notes/meeting_2021sep26.md

     1.  survey says "second char"

         1.  textual support in early writing

-2. Willaim Michels discussion
+        2. William Michels took the minority side,

+            1.  has a reading of his own of some of the material

-3.  background
+2.  background

     1.  <https://github.com/Raku/doc/pull/3965#issuecomment-924405557>